Meta Dynamic Pricing: Transfer Learning Across Experiments: Introduction

-In this paper, we propose an approach to learning shared structure across pricing experiments.
+In this paper, we propose an approach to learn shared structure across pricing experiments.
 We begin by noting that the key (and only) design decision in Thompson sampling methods is the Bayesian prior over the unknown parameters.
 This prior captures shared structure of the kind we described above --- \eg, the mean of the prior on the student-specific price-elasticity coefficient may be positive with a small standard deviation.
 It is well known that choosing a good (bad) prior significantly improves (hurts) the empirical performance of the algorithm \citep{chapelle2011empirical, honda2014optimality, liu2015prior, russo2018tutorial}.
 However, the prior is typically unknown in practice, particularly when the decision-maker faces a cold start.
-While the decision-maker can use a \textit{prior-independent} algorithm \citep{agrawal2013thompson}, such an approach achieves poor empirical performance due to over-exploration; in contrast, knowledge of the correct prior enables Thompson sampling to appropriately balance exploration and exploitation \citep{RVR14}.
+While the decision-maker can use a \textit{prior-independent} algorithm \citep{agrawal2013thompson}, such an approach achieves poor empirical performance due to over-exploration; we demonstrate a substantial gap between the prior-independent and prior-dependent approaches in our experiments on synthetic and real data.
+In particular, knowledge of the correct prior enables Thompson sampling to appropriately balance exploration and exploitation \citep{RVR14}.
 Thus, the decision-maker needs to learn the true prior (\ie, shared structure) \textit{across} products to achieve good performance.
 We propose a meta dynamic pricing algorithm that efficiently achieves this goal.